-- The meeting could have gone better if the social worker had understood how important hospitality is in Roma culture that it is considered rude and unwelcoming not to offer food.
+- The meeting could have gone better if the social worker had understood how important hospitality is in Roma culture - that it is considered rude and unwelcoming not to offer food.
 She could have helped the situation by warmly thanking the parents for the offer of food and drink but explaining that she is not able to accept meals from families when she is working. - If the social worker had understood that the parents would have liked more eye contact with her this would have helped.
 But also she could have explained that she has to record what is said at the time of the meeting so that the notes are accurate - not just based on what she might remember later on. - It would have helped if the social worker had understood that in Roma culture it is taboo to talk about certain issues in front of members of the opposite sex or from different generations.
-For example, a Roma mother would not feel able to discuss her health problems in front of her husband, her mother in law or a male social worker.
-A Roma mother also may not want to discuss this topic with a female social worker in front of a male family member. - The parents could have explained that in their culture it is rude not to offer food to a visitor. - If the parents had understood that the social worker is under a lot of pressure and has lots of families to see, they might have understood her behaviour more.
-She unfortunately has serious things to talk about and this is why she did not come across as lively or happy.
+For example, a Roma mother would not feel able to discuss her health problems in front of her husband or her mother in law. - The parents could have explained that in their culture it is rude not to offer food to a visitor. - If the parents had understood that the social worker is under a lot of pressure and has lots of families to see, they might have understood her behaviour more.
+She unfortunately has serious things to talk about and this is why she did not come across as lively or happy. - If the parents had explained that in their culture they do not speak about certain topics in front of members of the opposite sex or different generations this would have helped the social worker.
+For example, a Roma mother would not feel able to talk to a male social worker about her health problems or with a female social worker in front of a male family member.